migueldeicaza/MonoTouch.Dialog/README.markdown

 MonoTouch.Dialog
 ================

-MonoTouch.Dialog is a foundation to create dialog boxes without having to write dozens of delegates and controllers for a user interface.
+MonoTouch.Dialog is a foundation to create dialog boxes and show table-based information without having to write dozens of delegates and controllers for the user interface.
 Currently this supports creating Dialogs based on navigation controllers that support:

   * On/Off controls
   * Slider (floats)